-Project: Clayton, DE to Easton, MD Rail Trail
+Project: Clayton, DE to Easton, MD Rail Trail (21)

 The Clayton to Easton recreational rail trail would include over 27 miles of shared-use path in Delaware connecting Marydel, Hartley and Clayton with Greensboro, Goldsboro and Easton, Maryland.
 The State of Maryland owns the rail right of way along the abandoned rail line in Delaware.
-The northernmost section of the trail would connect downtown Clayton to Clayton Intermediate School; Word did not find any entries for your table of contents.phase 1 of the project could contain the segment between School Lane and Sorrento Drive.
+The northernmost section of the trail would connect downtown Clayton to Clayton Intermediate School; phase 1 of the project could contain the segment between School Lane and Sorrento Drive.